-Comicpalooza’s eSports tournaments bring popular PC games to a competitive field of electronic battle.
-Two new games are being introduced in 2017, first-person shooter Counterstrike Global Offensive, and Rocket League, a high-impact sports game, join Overwatch and League of Legends.
-Comicpalooza’s electronic gaming is quickly becoming the next eSports destination in Texas.
+Comicpalooza’s gaming tournaments bring popular PC games to a competitive field of electronic battle.
+In 2017 we introduced Rocket League, a high-impact sports game, which joined Overwatch and League of Legends.

-For the non-competitor, or those who want to practice before combat, our Steam LAN area will host 30-45 minute sessions with access to our library of steam and pc games, including our tournament games Overwatch, League of Legends, Counterstrike: GO, and Rocket League.
-Gamers of all ages and skill level are encouraged to participate with parental permission.
+For the non-competitor, or those who want to practice before combat, our Steam LAN area hosted 30-45 minute sessions with access to our library of steam and pc games, including our tournament games Overwatch, League of Legends, and Rocket League.
+Gamers of all ages and skill level were encouraged to participate with parental permission.

 Riot’s smash hit, League of Legends, a Multiplayer Online Battle Arena (MOBA) or Action Real Time Strategy Game (A-RTS), returns to Comicpalooza.
 League of Legends pits five players on five players in an active, three-lane battlefield designed to test player's tactical decision making skills in real time.
 Players choose their characters, "Champions" from a roster tied to their accounts, and begin the process of formulating strategies based on their opponent's team composition and the roles they choose for themselves.
 In the Houston Rift Tournament, players will fight for control of the Summoner's Rift map, attempting to push their enemies out of their respective lanes, knock down their towers, and destroy the opposing team's Nexus (Base) to claim victory.

 League Of Legends: Rated T for Teen

 Rules: Summoner's Rift, 5v5, Tournament Draft